-Our services include providing direct client services to LGBT people with cancer, providing health education and workshops to the community, and educating health care professionals about the unique health needs of the LGBT community.
+Our services include providing direct client services to Lesbian, Gay, Bisexual, Transgender, and Queer (LGBTQ) people with cancer, providing health education and workshops to the community, and educating health care professionals about the unique health needs of the LGBTQ community.

 Offering direct practical and support services to patients and their families who have been affected by cancer.

 Our caring volunteers and staff help support our clients in the Washington, DC metro area with a wide variety of services including, but not limited to:

 • Cancer prevention & education

 • Transportation to cancer treatment & other medical appointments

 • Peer support